avsDeveloper/OllamaTkinterUi/README.md

 ## 🚀 Overview

-This is a **comprehensive and professional** GUI wrapper for Ollama that provides enterprise-grade features while maintaining ease of use:
+This is a **comprehensive and feature-rich** GUI wrapper for Ollama that provides enterprise-grade features while maintaining ease of use:

 ### 🎯 **Core Capabilities**
 - **Smart Server Management** - Automatic start/stop with user context detection